 What Makes Facebook Watch Different From Other Streaming Services?

-The streaming video space is undeniably crowded, so Facebook had to find a way to make Facebook Watch stand out.
-There are three main ways Facebook Watch is different, all of which bode well for its staying power.
+The streaming video space is crowded, so Facebook had to find a way to make Facebook Watch stand out.
+There are three main ways Facebook Watch is different, all of which bode well for its continued success.

-- Free: Because it’s monetized through ad breaks, Facebook Watch is totally free for the viewing audience.
+- Free: Because it’s monetized through ad breaks, Facebook Watch is totally free.
 All they have to do is be logged in to their Facebook account.